-C-SPAN: Video: Al Franken at The 1996 White House Correspondents Dinner
+C-SPAN: Al Franken at The 1996 White House Correspondents Dinner

 Going back about twenty-years here to 1996, this was I guess March of 1996, but they were already counting votes for the 1996 presidential election between President Bill Clinton and Leader Bob Dole.
 They just decided to wait eight months to tell everyone.
 Because this presidential election was already over because Speaker of the House Newt Gingrich had to sit in the back of Air Force One.
 And threw a temper tantrum and stopped doing his impersonation of a middle age adult.
 And went back to being a thirteen-year old little boy who was just told he can’t have ice cream and cake for dinner.
 And as a result decided to shut down the U.S. Government.